SMPyBandits/SMPyBandits/README.md

 With this numerical framework, simulations can run on a single CPU or a multi-core machine, and summary plots are automatically saved as high-quality PNG, PDF and EPS (ready for being used in research article).
 Making new simulations is very easy, one only needs to write a configuration script and basically no code!
 See [these examples](https://github.com/SMPyBandits/SMPyBandits/search?l=Python&q=configuration&type=&utf8=%E2%9C%93) (files named `configuratio_...py`).

-A complete [Sphinx](http://sphinx-doc.org/) documentation for each algorithms and every piece of code (included constants in the configurations!) is available here: [banditslilian.gforge.inria.fr](http://banditslilian.gforge.inria.fr/).
-(I won't use [ReadTheDocs](https://readthedocs.org/) for this project, and I won't use continuous integration, don't even think of it!)
+A complete [Sphinx](http://sphinx-doc.org/) documentation for each algorithms and every piece of code (included constants in the configurations!) is available here: [smpybandits.github.io](https://smpybandits.github.io/).
+(I will use [ReadTheDocs](https://readthedocs.org/) for this project, and I won't use continuous integration, don't even think of it!)

 ![PyPI implementation](https://img.shields.io/pypi/implementation/ansicolortags.svg)
 ![PyPI pyversions](https://img.shields.io/pypi/pyversions/ansicolortags.svg)